-20.1 If you are concerned about a pupil's welfare
+If you are concerned about a student's welfare

-There will be occasions when staff may suspect that a pupil may be at risk.
-The pupil's behaviour may have changed; their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical signs may have been noticed.
-In these circumstances, staff will try to give the pupil the opportunity to talk and ask if they are OK or if they can help in any way.
+There will be occasions when staff may suspect that a student may be at risk.
+The student's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical signs may have been noticed.
+In these circumstances, staff will try to give the student the opportunity to talk and ask if they are OK or if they can help in any way.